From 1999 to Now: The Timeless Terror of ‘The Blair Witch Project’

 I didn't sleep that night.
 I unsuccessfully tried to sleep in my parents room.
 I left the light on in my room, scared to get out of the bed.
 Somehow, when you're in the woods, the quiet is intense.
 I could hear my heart beating loudly.
 Every time the fireplace cackled I jumped.
 My entire family blissfully sleeping in their rooms while I'm having a panic attack thinking I'm about to be the Blair Witch's next victim.
 The panic settled when I saw a bit of sunlight peeking through the curtains.
 It was a long weekend.

 I was probably twelve when I accepted that the Blair Witch wasn't real.
-Mainly I had to accept that I was bamboozled Now that I'm older- I can appreciate the film's clever marketing and the blueprint it left for the films that followed.
+Mainly I had to accept that I was bamboozled At 30, I can appreciate the film's clever marketing and the blueprint it left for the films that followed.
 But, every now and then, when I get the chance to see The Blair Witch Project, I'm taken back to 1999, to being ten years old.
 It scared me but it also intrigued me and opened up a world of horror films for me.
 While many try to recapture the success, nothing has scared me like that since, but I'm still watching and anticipating.

 More From Rock 108